-I finally watched Life of Pi last night and was pleasantly surprised to learn that the hero of the film, a young Indian boy living in French colonial India, was ironically named ‘Piscine Molitor Patel’, after a historic 1920s Art Deco swimming pool (piscine) here in Paris, a place I’ve been meaning to share with you for a while…
+If you ever got around to watching Life of Pi you might recall the hero of the film, a young Indian boy living in French colonial India, was ironically named ‘Piscine Molitor Patel’, after a historic 1920s Art Deco swimming pool (piscine) right here in Paris …

 “One day, Mamaji said to my father, that of all the pools in the world, the most beautiful was a public pool in Paris.
 That the water there was so clear, you could make your morning coffee with it.
 That a single swim there changed his life.
 Before I was born, he said; ‘If you want your son to have a clean soul, you must take him one day to swim in the Piscine Molitor.’
 I never understood why my father took this so much to heart, but he did, and I was named ‘Piscine Molitor Patel’.”

 While the film is based on a fantasy adventure novel written by Yann Martel, Piscine Molitor is very much a real place.
 But what the story doesn’t mention is what happened to this most beautiful Parisian swimming pool over the years…

 via Piscine Molitor

 When I first arrived in Paris, I went about finding a place to swim, a place to thrash through the water like a baby hippo alongside elegant Parisian ladies.
 In my search, I came across Molitor, fallen from glory, a legendary abandoned ruin in the 16th arrondissement.

 Built in 1929, the bikini was first officially introduced at this very pool by Louis Réard in 1946.
 A glamorous day out for Parisians, the Piscine Molitor regularly hosted events such as fashion shows, galas, theatrical performances, and was often used as a dazzling backdrop for film shoots.